 With all of these different recommendations, where do you start?

-We’ve broken down some of the key factors to consider when making your decision about which reading app is best for your child.
+We’ve broken down some of the key factors to consider when making your decision about the best apps to help teach reading to your child.

-This means that even though reading apps like Homer and Reading Raven have great reviews, because are only available on iOS or iOS/desktop, Android owners can just move on.
+This means that even though a reading app like Reading Raven has great reviews, since it’s only available on iOS or iOS/desktop, Android owners will have to look elsewhere.
 Only look at the apps that are available on your device.
 End of story.
 Great time-saver.

 And if there’s an app that you’re dying to get but isn’t available on your phone, you can set a monthly reminder to check if it’s become available.
 These apps are constantly being upgraded and updated, so it may just be a matter of time before your desired app becomes available on your device.

 ABC apps and reading apps sometimes get lumped together, but you can probably intuit that ABC apps are better-suited for younger kids.
-Elmo Learns ABCs, Bob Books #1, Reading Raven, Kids Learn to Read, and Endless Alphabet are all top-rated reading apps that are geared toward ages 3-5.
+Elmo Learns ABCs, Reading Raven, Kids Learn to Read, and Endless Alphabet are some of the best reading apps for kindergarten students or younger.

-For older children, Homer and Epic! would be more appropriate, as they have a wider range of games and programs.
-However, these apps are also suitable for younger children, and can grow with them until the age of 8 and even 12, respectively.
+For older children, Homer, Reading Eggs, and Epic! would be more appropriate, as they have a wider range of games and programs.
+However, these apps are also suitable for younger children, and can grow with them until the age of 8 and even 13, respectively.

 But because these apps are more pricey than others (see below), it’s up to you as to whether you want to start with these from a young age or only move on to them once your child hits age 6.